 Side effects of chemotherapy

-The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.
+The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
 Common side effects include:

-These side effects are usually short-term and go away after treatment is finished.
+These side effects usually don’t last long and go away after treatment is finished.
 There are often ways to lessen them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
 Be sure to ask your doctor or nurse about drugs to help reduce side effects.